Carlos Avilez

-Carlos Daniel Avilez Mojica (born January 9, 1999) is a professional footballer who plays as a goalkeeper for Chattanooga Red Wolves SC in USL League One.
+Carlos Daniel Avilez Mojica (born January 9, 1999) is a professional footballer who plays as a goalkeeper for AV Alta FC in USL League One.
 Born in the United States, he represented the Mexico national under-18 team.

 Club career

 On February 26, 2021, Avilez joined USL League One side South Georgia Tormenta FC.

 Avilez signed with Chattanooga Red Wolves SC on January 17, 2022.

+On February 22, 2024, Avilez moved to USL League One side Central Valley Fuego.